Women's Voices

 Read More

-I am seventy years old and finally have the time and energy I've always wanted to give to creative writing.
+I am seventy-one years old and finally have the time and energy I've always wanted to give to creative writing.
 And, not surprisingly, I also have stories to tell and ideas to share.
 Often the main character in a film endures endless hours or years of 'writer block' or a frustrating search for plot or protagonist.
 I cannot imagine I will run out of ideas before my brain says goodbye.
 This is the best time of my life.

 I've lived in New Mexico, Texas, Ohio, Pennsylvania, Delaware, Missouri, and Alaska -- not in this order.
 Albuquerque is my current home.
 I also enjoy, since my retirement from teaching in the classroom, traveling to visit new places, meeting new people, learning new ideas and broadening my experiences.
 My travels to places like Puerto Rico, Austria, and other places in the United States inspire creative ideas.